 Nine Emperor Gods

-The Nine Emperor Gods Festival, Jiu Huang Ye, is a Taoist celebration of the Nine Emperor Gods as its name suggests.
-The festival is held from the last day of the 8th lunar month till the 9th day of the 9th lunar month and is popularly celebrated by the Chinese communities in South East Asia such as Malaysia, Thailand and Singapore.
-In Singapore, the Hougang Dou Mu Gong Temple situated at Upper Serangoon Road is the oldest and most prominent temple celebrating this festival.
+The Nine Emperor Gods Festival is held each year from the last day of the 8th lunar month till the 9th day of the 9th lunar month and is celebrated by the Chinese communities in South East Asia such as Malaysia, Thailand and Singapore.
+In Singapore, the Hougang Tou Mu Kung (Hougang Dou Mu Gong) Temple situated at Upper Serangoon Road is the oldest and most prominent temple celebrating this festival.

 Day 0: 30th September 2016